 Yeast infections are an issue many humans deal with at some point in their life.
 Like bad breath, cancer, or an unhealthy gut, dogs are no exception to being able to contract a yeast infection.

-Canines can be even more vulnerable than your average healthy human, due to the scourge of unhealthy dog food and their penchant to eat any dirt-laden dustball clinging to the floor.
-Treating yeast infections in dogs can be a long and arduous process, understanding why the fungal outbreak has presented itself is a major step in the right direction.
+Canines can be even more vulnerable than your average healthy human due to the scourge of unhealthy dog food and their penchant for eating any dirt-laden dustball clinging to the floor.
+Treating yeast infections in dogs can be a long and arduous process, and understanding why the fungal outbreak has presented itself is a major step in the right direction.

-Yeast growth in the skin, ears, and mucocutaneous areas (the bridge of the nose, periocular (eye) region, genitals or anus areas) is a completely natural phenomenon.
-In a healthy body, a yeast's population will be kept to a low amount and will not interfere with biological processes.
+Yeast is a common spore-producing fungus that lives on your dog's skin.
+Yeast growth in a dog's ears, skin folds, and mucocutaneous areas (the bridge of the nose, periocular (eye) region, genitals, or anus areas) is a completely natural phenomenon.
+In a healthy body, a yeast population will be kept to a low amount and will not interfere with biological processes.
 Yeast overgrowth in dogs can occur under less than ideal conditions, causing an infection to Fido's skin and other organs.

-While there are many different yeast strains, the two that most frequently cause skin problems in dogs is Malessezia pachydermatis and Candida albicans.
+While there are many different yeast strains, the two that most frequently cause skin problems in dogs are Malessezia pachydermatis and Candida albicans.